Viktor Orbán: Early life and background (1963–1988)

-Early career (1988–1998)
+Political ascent (1988–1998)

-On 30 March 1988, Orbán was one of the founding members of Fidesz (originally an acronym for Fiatal Demokraták Szövetsége, "Alliance of Young Democrats") and served as its first spokesperson.
-The first members of the party, including Orbán, were mostly students from the Bibó István College for Advanced Studies who opposed the Communist regime.
-At the college, itself a part of Eötvös Loránd University, Orbán also co-founded the dissident social science journal Századvég.
+On 30 March 1988, at the Lawyers' Special College of Social Sciences, Orbán–alongside Stumpf, Fodor, Kövér, and 32 other students and activists–founded the Alliance of Young Democrats (Fiatal Demokraták Szövetsége, FIDESZ), a liberal-nationalist youth movement conceived as an overt political challenge to the Hungarian Young Communist League, whose members were banned from participation.
+The college journal Századvég (End of the Century), established with Orbán's help and funded by George Soros since 1985, grew into Fidesz's press organ.

 On 16 June 1989, Orbán gave a speech in Heroes' Square, Budapest, on the occasion of the reburial of Imre Nagy and other national martyrs of the 1956 Hungarian Revolution.
-In his speech, he demanded free elections and the withdrawal of Soviet troops.
-The speech brought him wide national and political acclaim.
-In summer 1989, he took part in the opposition round table talks, representing Fidesz alongside László Kövér.
+In his speech, he demanded free elections and the withdrawal of Soviet troops, which brought him to national prominence and announced the existence of Fidesz.
+In the summer of 1989, he took part in the opposition round table talks, representing Fidesz alongside László Kövér.
+Fidesz was established as a political party in October 1989.

-On returning home from Oxford, he was elected Member of Parliament from his party's Pest County Regional List during the 1990 parliamentary election.
-He was appointed leader of the Fidesz's parliamentary group, serving in this capacity until May 1993.
+On returning home from Oxford, he secured the first spot on the Fidesz candidate list ahead of Fodor and was elected Member of Parliament from Pest County at the April 1990 election.
+He was appointed leader of Fidesz's parliamentary group, in this capacity until May 1993.

 On 18 April 1993, Orbán became the first president of Fidesz, replacing the national board that had served as a collective leadership since its founding.
 Under his leadership, Fidesz gradually transformed from a radical liberal student organization to a center-right people's party.

 The conservative turn caused a severe split in the membership.
-Several members left the party, including Péter Molnár, Gábor Fodor and Zsuzsanna Szelényi.
+Several members left the party, including Péter Molnár, Gábor Fodor, and Zsuzsanna Szelényi.
 Fodor and others later joined the liberal Alliance of Free Democrats (SZDSZ), initially a strong ally of Fidesz, but later a political opponent.

 During the 1994 parliamentary election, Fidesz barely reached the 5% threshold.
-Orbán became MP from his party's Fejér County Regional List.
-He served as chairman of the Committee on European Integration Affairs between 1994 and 1998.
+Orbán became an MP from his party's Fejér County Regional List.
+He was chairman of the Committee on European Integration Affairs between 1994 and 1998.
 He was also a member of the Immunity, Incompatibility and Credentials Committee for a short time in 1995.
 Under his presidency, Fidesz adopted "Hungarian Civic Party" (Magyar Polgári Párt) to its shortened name in 1995.
-His party gradually became dominant in the right-wing of the political spectrum, while the former ruling conservative Hungarian Democratic Forum (MDF) had lost much of its support.
+His party gradually became dominant on the right wing of the political spectrum, while the former ruling conservative Hungarian Democratic Forum (MDF) had lost much of its support.
 From April 1996, Orbán was chairman of the Hungarian National Committee of the New Atlantic Initiative (NAI).

-In September 1992, Orbán was elected vice chairman of the Liberal International.
+In September 1992, Orbán was elected vice-chairman of the Liberal International.
 In November 2000, however, Fidesz left the Liberal International and joined the European People's Party (EPP).
-During the time, Orbán worked hard to unite the center-right liberal conservative parties in Hungary.
+During this time, Orbán worked hard to unite the center-right liberal conservative parties in Hungary.
 At the EPP's Congress in Estoril in October 2002, he was elected vice-president, an office he held until 2012.